 MMR vaccine can prevent measles, mumps, and rubella.

 Most people who are vaccinated with MMR will be protected for life.
-Vaccines and high rates of vaccination have made these diseases much less common in the United States.

 Children need 2 doses of MMR vaccine, usually: